 Assign Recipes

-When guests ask what they can bring, don’t say “nothing” or “whatever you want.”
-Instead, give them an easy three-ingredient appetizer or ask them to contribute a side dish.
+When guests ask what they can bring, it can be so tempting to say “nothing” or “whatever you want.”
+Instead, make it easy on yourself and your helpful friends and give them an easy three-ingredient appetizer or ask them to contribute a Thanksgiving side dish.

 1 Day To Go